 This time the little about my family will be a story from the past.
 The news lately is so full of doom and gloom; sometimes, it makes it hard to believe there is any good in the world at all!
-So let me tell you a story.
-It’s a true story.
-It’s an everyday story.
+So let me tell you a story that says otherwise.
+It’s a true story, an everyday story.
 It won’t make the news.
-It won’t go viral.
 It won’t get passed around social media, and it certainly won’t go viral.
 It won’t mean a lot to most people, and even the people involved are unlikely to remember it, but it meant a lot to my husband and me.
 Even now, about three years later, I remember.
-It’s about the day I will always be grateful to five complete strangers, who I never actually thanked mainly because I was too shaken up at the time to think properly enough to show my appreciation.
+It’s about the day I will always be grateful to five complete strangers.
+Five strangers I never actually thanked, mainly because I was too shaken up at the time to think properly enough to show my appreciation.
 This is a story about ordinary people being good people, as most people are despite what the news prefers to show.

 Sweet Potato and Tuna Bake